Rjsloan17/aLGN-product-case-study/README.md

 ## Current Status

-aLGN is an actively evolving personal product.
+aLGN™ is an actively evolving personal product.
 A privacy-safe public demonstration and expanded case study are currently in development.

 No personal application data, credentials, proprietary information, or API keys are included in this repository.